 in 2016, Lackham College Museum donated some old tools and farming equipment to the Windmill.
 Sadly, the museum was closing down as it was housed in damp and unsafe buildings with no possibility of financial assistance and so they were looking for homes for their whole collection.

-There are now items from Lackham on display inside the Windmill as well as the plough and pony gear outside.
-The museum also had two granary buildings one of which had originally been acquired sometime in the 1960s.
-The building had no current use and the thatch and structure were deteriorating.
-We asked if we could have it and move it to the Windmill site.
-Originally built somewhere on the Longleat Estate in around 1850 it is a timber-framed, thatched structure with brick infill standing on 9 staddle stones.
+Move forward six years and there are now items from Lackham College on display inside the Windmill as well as the plough and pony gear outside.
+The museum also had two granary buildings one of which had originally been acquired sometime in the 1960's.
+The building had no current use and the thatch and structure were rapidly deteriorating.
+We asked if we could have it and move it to the Wilton Windmill site.

 After many delays and setbacks, we obtained planning permission, grants and permission from Wiltshire Council to move it to the Windmill site.
 The firm of McCurdy and Co from Stanford Dingley near Reading were then given the contract to dismantle, re-build and re-thatch it.
 The firm have an extraordinary record of past projects specialising in the restoration or relocation of old timber framed buildings.

 Amongst many other projects McCurdy and Co moved a magnificent timber framed market hall building from Horsham and rebuilt it at the Weald and Downland Museum in Sussex.
 They also built the Globe Theatre in London with much of the work being done for that in the old Greenham Common aircraft hangers.

 The project leader from McCurdys was Dominic Barrington-Groves.
 He originally did some of his apprenticeship with IJP Owlsworth, our firm of millwrights.
 While there he did some work on Wilton Windmill with Paul Sellwood.